ravadam-gvsu/CIS641-HW2-ravada/content/featured/SystemAnalysis/index.md

 <u><b>Key Features</b></u>

-<u>Retrospective Board Creation:</u> The core functionality of the application revolves around the creation and management of retrospective boards.
-It provides teams with an intuitive interface for inputting feedback, categorizing issues, and voting collaboratively on the most critical matters.
+<u>Retrospective Board Creation:</u> The app focuses on creating and overseeing retrospective boards, offering teams an intuitive interface for feedback and issue categorization.

-<u>User-Friendly Interface:</u> The application is designed to be user-friendly and easy to navigate, ensuring that team members can quickly adapt to the digital solution, ultimately enhancing the efficiency and effectiveness of the retrospective process.
+<u>User-Friendly Interface:</u> The app's user-friendly design enhances team efficiency and effectiveness in adapting to the digital solution for retrospectives.

 <u><b>The Bigger Picture:</b></u> My work on this project is a testament to my dedication to learning and applying valuable skills from the system analysis and design course.
 I understand that this project may seem academic in nature, but it represents my commitment to continuous improvement and my ability to address real-world issues with creative and efficient solutions.

+Click <a href="https://manohargaddam.github.io/GVSU-CIS641-SOPHOS/" target="_blank">here</a> for more details!